azukaar/Cosmos-Docs/src/content/docs/guides/constellation-vpn.md

 3. Output the config used by the VPN, also useful for debugging
 4. Completely destroys your network.
 If you plan on doing significant work, you can start anew
 5. Enable / Disable the network
 6. This allows this server to relay request.
-By default Constellation will try to establish P2P connections between different nodes of our Constellation.
+By default, Constellation will try to establish P2P connections between different nodes of our Constellation.
 Sometime, this is not possible, for example if you are behind certain types of NAT.
 In this case, you can enable this option, and the server will relay the request for you.
 This will increase latency, but will allow you to connect to your nodes.
 7. Make the server private.
-By default it is "public": it means that Constellation will assume that the IP/hostname of this server is accessible from the internet.
+By default, it is "public": it means that Constellation will assume that the IP/hostname of this server is accessible from the internet.
 If that's not the case (for example a home server behind CGNAT) then you can enable this option (see later on how to create a public node).
 8. This is the hostname to your network. **Do not forget to add a DNS A entry for it in your domain**
 9. In case this is not your main server (either a public server or just a side server), you can connect it to another Cosmos' Constellation network by uploading the constellation.yml file there
 10. This is the list of nodes/devices in your network.
 You can add nodes by clicking on the "Add Node" button.
 You can also remove nodes by clicking on the "Remove" button.